george-hawkins/mini-quad-2023/README.md

 Interesting: SF PV suggests covering the ESC with masking tape if you're nervous of getting splashes of solder onto the rest of the board while soldering motors to ESC.

 OL has a great page on soldering - he uses Kapton tape, i.e. high temperature polyimide tape and has lots of other great advice: <https://oscarliang.com/soldering-guide/>

+OL actually says he favors masking tape over Kapton and I agree - I switched to it later - it's just easier to work with (and much easier to get hold of in whatever width you want).

 ImpulseRC ApexDC frame - <https://www.getfpv.com/impulserc-apexdc-fpv-frame.html>